Outback Steakhouse Baked Potato

 I have two major tips when it comes to buying potatoes:

-2. You should pick potatoes that are even in size, and those have that consistent brown skin.
+2. You should pick potatoes that are even in size and have that consistent brown skin.

 three baked potatoes on a plate